Closure (mathematics)

-In mathematics, a subset of a given set is closed under an operation of the larger set if performing that operation on members of the subset always produces a member of that subset.
+In mathematics, a subset of a given set is closed under an operation on the larger set if performing that operation on members of the subset always produces a member of that subset.
 For example, the natural numbers are closed under addition, but not under subtraction: 1 − 2 is not a natural number, although both 1 and 2 are.

 Similarly, a subset is said to be closed under a collection of operations if it is closed under each of the operations individually.

 The closure of a subset is the result of a closure operator applied to the subset.
 The closure of a subset under some operations is the smallest superset that is closed under these operations.
 It is often called the span (for example linear span) or the generated set.

 Definitions

 Let S be a set equipped with one or several methods for producing elements of S from other elements of S.